Mayor Jose “Pepe” Diaz

 • He played a major role in bringing two Super Bowls to our county, as well as the Formula One racing series, which has an annual economic effect of $349 million and provides over $100 million in salaries and compensation to more than 3,000 locals.

-• He spearheaded the design and delivery of the Park-and-Ride facility next to the Dolphin Mall, within Sweetwater city limits, that gives residence access to every part of Miami-dade County by way of bus rapid transit, and the Miami International Airport MIC.
+• He spearheaded the design and delivery of the Park-and-Ride facility next to the Dolphin Mall, within Sweetwater city limits, that gives residents access to every part of Miami-Dade County by way of bus rapid transit, and the Miami International Airport MIC.

 • In 2022, Diaz presented a resolution last year as Chairman of the Miami-Dade County Board of Commission a resolution, declaring the Friday before National Police Week every year as Law Enforcement Appreciation Day in Miami-Dade County to honor our officers and recognize their significant contributions to our society's protection.